What parents need to know

 This movie is a moving exploration of what happens when everything we hold on to is taken away from us.
 There may be crystal waters and azure skies, but this is no Blue Lagoon, and Hanks is no Brooke Shields.
 There is no music and almost no dialogue.
 The film is brutal and painful.
 For 45 minutes, we are alone on the island with Noland.
 He shreds his leg on coral and has to extract an abscessed tooth.
 Noland is an engaging character, and Hanks is undeniably one of the world's most engaging actors.
-But it is more impressive than involving and begins to seem more of an acting exercise than a saga about the triumph of the human spirit or the importance of love and family.
+But the film is more impressive than involving and begins to seem more of an acting exercise than a saga about the triumph of the human spirit or the importance of love and family.

 There are some moving and beautiful moments on the raft, especially the glimpse of a whale's eye peeking just above the water.
 But once he gets home, the movie falters.
 We know, though, that the world he left now seems strange to him and that it will take a long while for him to reorient himself and decide where he will go next.
 He has mastered the skill of spearing a fish and making a raft, but he has to learn a whole new set of survival skills back at home.